Skip to main content

 Polling for Approval

-After the user completes the SDK flow, the verification result arrives asynchronously via webhook.
+After the user completes the verification flow, the verification result arrives asynchronously via webhook.
 Poll the status endpoint with refresh=true at a reasonable interval until a terminal state is reached:

 # First poll — may still be in_progress